Skip to main content

 2. Connect Your Coding Agent

 Monk exposes its capabilities over MCP so your coding agent can call Monk for deployment, infrastructure, and operations tasks while you keep building code.
-Open the command palette in your IDE and run Monk: Manage MCP Server → Enable MCP server, then pick the agent you use.
+The Monk MCP server is enabled automatically during setup — no manual step needed.
+The last step in the setup screen links you to the guide for your agent.
+Pick yours below:

 VS Code / Copilot